Adapter Advanced Settings

 Ignore devices that have not been seen by the source in the last X hours

-• If supplied, all connections for the adapter only fetch device information if that device asset entity has been seen by the adapter connection ('Last Seen' field) within the last specified number of hours.
+• If supplied, the adapter only fetches device information if that device asset entity has been seen by the adapter connection ('Last Seen' field) within the last specified number of hours.

-• If not supplied, all connections for the adapter always fetch device information.
+• If not supplied, the adapter always fetches device information.

-Delete devices that have not been returned from the source in the last X hours
+Delete devices and other assets that have not been returned from the source in the last X hours

-This setting lets you avoid keeping data for devices that no longer exist on the ‘source’, under the assumption that if a device asset entity has not been fetched from an adapter connection, it no longer exists and can be deleted.
+This setting lets you avoid keeping data for assets that no longer exist on the ‘source’, under the assumption that if an asset entity has not been fetched from an adapter connection, it no longer exists and can be deleted.
+Note that this setting can either apply for all connections for an adapter, or you can set different settings for specific connections.

-• If supplied, all connections for the adapter delete the device data fetched from the source if the device asset entity has not been fetched from that adapter connection (source) in the last specified number of hours.
-Only the information fetched from that specific adapter is deleted, keeping the rest of the device information (if it exists) intact.
+• If supplied, the adapter deletes the asset data fetched from the source if the asset entity was not fetched from that adapter connection (source) in the last specified number of hours.
+Only the information fetched from that specific adapter is deleted, keeping the rest of the information on that asset (if it exists) intact.

-• If not supplied (that is, if left blank or set to 0), all connections for the adapter never delete device information.
+• If not supplied (that is, if left blank or set to 0), the adapter never deletes asset information.

 For example, if the value is 48 hours, a device asset entity is deleted if it has not been fetched from the adapter connection in 2 days.